John Wayne Glover: Lady Winfreda Isabel Ashton (Hoggard)

 On 9 May 1989, Glover was walking along Military Road when he saw 84-year-old Lady Ashton, widow of English-Australian impressionist artist Will Ashton, walking towards him.
 She was on her way home to nearby Raglan Street.
 Glover put on a pair of gloves and followed her into the foyer of her apartment, where he attacked her with his hammer.
 He threw her to the ground and dragged her into a rubbish bin alcove, where he repeatedly hit her head on the pavement.
 Glover recalled that she had almost overpowered him, until he fell on top of her and started to hit her head on the pavement.
 After he knocked her unconscious, Glover removed her pantyhose and strangled her.
 He placed Lady Ashton's walking stick and shoes at her feet.
 He left with her purse containing $100.
+There were no eyewitnesses to the crime.
 Glover headed for the Mosman RSL, where he commented to staff that he hoped the sirens outside were not because of another mugging.

 The police found Lady Ashton lying face down diagonally across the concrete floor of the small bin alcove.
 A pool of blood was around her head.
 The pantyhose was strung so tightly around her neck that it cut through the skin.
 Her bare legs were crossed and her arms were placed by her sides.
 She had a thin trickle of blood running out of her mouth.
 At this point, the police concluded they were facing a serial killer.
 To date, all three victims were wealthy elderly women, from the same suburb, and all were assaulted or killed in the same manner before being robbed of their handbags.

 A post mortem examination was carried out and no sign of semen was found.
 The ligature mark around her neck measured 9 cm.
 She had bruises on her nose and temple, on her neck, and both her eyelids.
 At some stage during the struggle, she bit her lips, causing damage to the inner lining of her mouth.
 A wound was on her cheek, which was an open cut.
 A small, semicircular abrasion was a few centimetres away from it.
 The examiner noted the victim's diamond ring was still present, suggesting that she had not been killed for money.